 Avocado deviled eggs are the perfect twist on a classic deviled eggs recipe!
 This classic holiday side dish is healthy, keto friendly, colorful, and surprisingly easy – yet so creamy!
+They’re made with avocado in place of mayo, but taste as creamy as ever.

 How To Boil Eggs For Deviled Eggs